JoseMi317/Backend-for-news-page/README.md

     npm run dev

-    The server will be available at http://localhost:3000.
+    The server will be available at http://localhost:3000 o in the port selected

 Main Dependencies